camunda/camunda-docs/docs/apis-tools/operate-api/overview.md

 ## Multi-tenancy

 :::note
-[Multi-tenancy feature](../../self-managed/operate-deployment/operate-configuration.md#multi-tenancy) is only available in Self-managed setup.
+The [multi-tenancy feature](../../self-managed/operate-deployment/operate-configuration.md#multi-tenancy) is available in Self-Managed setups only.
 :::

 All Operate endpoints for which tenant assignment is relevant will:

-- return `tenantId` field in response
+- Return `tenantId` field in response
-- provide `tenantId` search parameter
+- Provide `tenantId` search parameter

-Check Swagger docs for exact request and response structure.
+Review the Swagger documentation for the exact request and response structure.

 ## Search